key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 Particle IDs are converted during the conversion of the the reconstructed Particle collection.

+## Converting Event parameters
+This can be done by calling `convertEventParameters`.

 Converting an entire event can be done calling the [`convertEvent`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).